devprabal/mac_setup/README.md

 >
 > Plus, it does a lot of things, including replacement of Spotlight.

+Shortcut: `⌘ + Space`

+Change the hotkey using [**this** guide](https://manual.raycast.com/hotkey).
+I also disabled the shortcuts for spotlight and input sources.
+I already have Input sources shortcut mapped to the globe `🌐` key.

 ## [Skim](https://skim-app.sourceforge.io/)

 > open source, pdf annotations